 Artist of the Month

-In 2023, we're making it our mission to highlight a new artist from the Australian theatre scene each month.
+Since 2023, we have been making it our mission to highlight a new artist from the Australian theatre scene each month.

 This individual could be a performer, director, writer, reviewer, sound designer, musician, lighting designer, set designer, stage manager and so on.